5 critical LMS scalability mistakes and how to avoid them (updated May 2021)

 Not sure what technology you need to succeed?
 Ask Plume about our technology consultancy & development services.
 Contact us

-However, here are our general thoughts on CMS/LMS in regards to scalability.
+However, here are our general thoughts on LMS development approaches

 When talking about scale, a WordPress based stack is only as strong as its biggest bottleneck.
 If you install a lot of off-the-shelf plugins to introduce new functionality, you also increase the number of potential bottlenecks and therefore the difficulty of scaling.